Jrblanco1/S25_CSS_G0_GDP_/docs/blueprint.md

 ## Core Features:

-- User Authentication: Implement secure user login and profile management with a form to store user data locally for development and testing.
-No database implementation is required.
+- User Authentication: Secure user login and profile management using a simple form to store user data.
+To use as sample for local development/testing purposes only.
+No actual database implementation required.
 - Data Visualization: Display financial data, including expenses and earnings, using interactive pie charts.
-- AI-Powered Financial Advisor: Implement an AI chat interface where users can ask financial advice questions and receive recommendations based on analyzed data, using an LLM tool to incorporate expense and earning data.
+- AI-Powered Financial Advisor: Implement an AI chat interface where users can ask financial advice questions and receive recommendations based on analyzed data.
+This will use an LLM tool to reason about when to incorporate expense and earning data to inform its recommendations.
-- AI Model Training: Train a Generative AI model to analyze user expense and earning data for personalized financial advice.
+- AI Model Training: Train a Generative AI model to analyze user expense and earning data to provide personalized financial advice.
-- Bank API Simulation: Integrate with a free and open Bank API to simulate real-time financial data for testing.
+- Bank API Simulation: Integrate with a free and open Bank API to simulate real-time financial data for testing purposes.

 ## Style Guidelines: